TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/probscopingques-a2a-howto.md

                 },
                 {
-                    "value": "what all Azure Site recovery replicates to the Disaster Recovery region", "text": "Replicate all resources to the Disaster Recovery region" },
+                    "value": "what all Azure Site recovery replicates to the Disaster Recovery region", "text": "What resources can be replicated to the Disaster Recovery region" },
                 {
                     "value": "recovery points generation",